mucherino/teaching/GPU/vectorsum.md

 They are perfectly synchronized.

 But how to deal then with situations where the code contain branching conditions?
 Depending on the data on which each thread is working, a different code branch may be selected.
-How the warp can deal with situations?
+How the warp can deal with these situations?
 It is not able to assign different operations to its threads.
 At most, it can communicate to some of its threads to *do nothing*.